pdjr-n2k/ROM106/README.md

 ## Design

 ### Hardware

+__ROM104__ supports a maximum of six output channels.
+The PCB can be populated with between one and six output relays and associated driver ICs and terminal blocks.
+Additional channels can be added to a module at any time by simply installing the necessary components.

 Each output channel drives a bistable SPDT relay: the use of a latching relay has the dual benefit of preserving relay states